Note: There’s a version for Affinity Designer available here.

 When designing a website, it might also be useful to be aware of what area of your design will be visible at once.
 This is why I included rectangular shapes with the exact dimensions of the most commonly used screen resolutions.

-Test images rendered in Firefox
+Test images rendered in the browser

 Here’s a nifty Photoshop cheat I learned recently: In order to change the color (or other shape attributes) of many objects scattered over a file, give them #tags and use the find-by-name function.
 Change one of them, and then use “Copy / Paste Shape Attributes” from the context menu to change all the others in the same way.
 This template has related objects tagged in a meaningful manner so colors and other attributes can be changed easily.